A Lot of Things Different

-"A Lot of Things Different"' is a song composed by American country singer-songwriter Bill Anderson and songwriter Dean Dillon.
+"A Lot of Things Different"' is a song written by American country music singer-songwriter Bill Anderson and songwriter Dean Dillon.
 It was recorded in two separate versions.
 The first version was recorded by Anderson himself in 2001.
 A version by Kenny Chesney appeared one year later on his 2002 album and was later released as a single.

 Bill Anderson version

 Bill Anderson recorded the original version of "A Lot of Things Different".
 In 2016, he recalled the experience of writing the song with Dean Dillon.
 "When we wrote 'A Lot of Things Different' in 2002, I was at the point then that I could look over my shoulder and say, 'Golly, I’d do that different if I had the chance to do that again.'
 You gain wisdom," he reflected.

 Anderson recorded the track at Sony Firehall Studio.
 It was produced by Anderson in conjunction with Rex Schnelle.
 The original version was released on Anderson's 2001 album of the same name, which was issued on TWI Records and Varèse Sarabande.